lsloan/problemroulette_archive/README.md

      //Sensor id unique to application this.
 For development purposes this can be any string.
      $GLOBALS["CALIPER_SENSOR_ID"]     = "ProblemRoulette";

-     //ProblemRoulette is sending the caliper event over the wire using the http protocol.
-So this id should be unique for the application.
-     $GLOBALS["CALIPER_HTTP_ID"] = "PRCaliperHttp";

-     //Caliper client id and should be unique for application.
-     $GLOBALS["CALIPER_CLIENT_ID"] = "PRCaliperClient";

      // This property controls if viadutoo should be used to send caliper events.
      $GLOBALS["CALIPER_PROXY_ENABLED"] = true;